KevinMulhern/coding_exercise/README.md

 The result should be a sequence that positions f before c, c before b, b before e and a before d containing all six jobs abcdef.

-+Given the following job structure:
++ Given the following job structure:

 **a =>**
 **b =>**